4 Centrality and Importance

 Degree centrality is quick to calculate and interpret, which makes it an attractive choice of centrality measure.
 The link between network structure and centrality is very clear.

-However, we might miss a key feature of relative importance using this simple measure.
-Perhaps what matters is not only how many connections a node has, but whether or not it is connected to other important nodes.
 For example, if I have two friends, you may view me as more important if my two friends are Beyonc'{e} and Taylor Swift than if they were two people you had never heard of.

 Eigenvector Centrality

 Suppose we have an undirected network with \(n\) nodes.
-We calculate the centrality \(c_i\) of node \(i\) by summing the centralities of its neighbor, using some proportionality constant \(\frac{1}{r}.\) This gives the equation
+We calculate the centrality \(c_i\) of node \(i\) by summing the centralities of its neighbors.
+We’ll incorporate a constant of proportionality \(\frac{1}{r}\) for some \(r > 0\); we’ll see why this is necessary in a moment.
+This gives the equation

-\[\begin{align} c_i &= \frac{1}{r}\sum_{j \in \text{neighbors of } i} c_j \, \\ &= \frac{1}{r} \sum_{j=1}^n A_{ij}c_j \,. \end{align}\]
+\[ \begin{align} c_i &= \frac{1}{r}\sum_{j \in \text{neighbors of } i} c_j \, \\ &= \frac{1}{r} \sum_{j=1}^n A_{ij}c_j \,. \end{align} \tag{4.2}\]

-\[ {\bf c}_{eig} = \frac{1}{r}{\bf A}{\bf c}_{eig} \implies r{\bf c}_{eig} = {\bf A}{\bf c}_{eig} \,. \]
+\[ \begin{align} {\bf c}_{\mathrm{eig}} = \frac{1}{r}{\bf A}{\bf c}_{\mathrm{eig}} \implies r{\bf c}_{\mathrm{eig}} = {\bf A}{\bf c}_{\mathrm{eig}} \,. \end{align} \]

-Now the name of this centrality measure is very clear: \({\bf c}_{eig}\) is an eigenvector of \({\bf A}\) with associated eigenvalue \(r\)!
+Now the name of this centrality measure is very clear: \({\bf c}_{\mathrm{eig}}\) is an eigenvector of \({\bf A}\) with associated eigenvalue \(r\)!

 Fortunately, we have a powerful theorem that can help us with this task.

-From the Perron–Frobenius theorem, we know we are guaranteed to have at least one nonnegative eigenvector for \(A\).
+From the Perron–Frobenius theorem, we know we are guaranteed to have at least one nonnegative eigenvector for \(\mathbf{A}\).
 This is good news!
 For the case where we have a strongly connected graph, then we have a nice unique answer to our problem.
 We should choose an eigenvector associated with the largest eigenvalue (i.e., the leading eigenvalue).
 Notice that an scalar multiple of this eigenvector will also work, as the relative rankings of nodes is still preserved.
 Many people will choose to use a normalized eigenvector for convenience.

 \[ r{\bf c}_{eig} = {\bf A}{\bf c}_{eig} \, \]